Start9Labs/documentation/site/source/user-manual/sessions.rst

 Session Management
 ==================

-Every time a login is made with StartOS, such as from a web browser on your laptop or mobile device, a :ref:`Session <sessions>` is created.
+Every time a login is made with StartOS, such as from a web browser on your laptop or mobile device, an authenticated session is created.

 * To view and manage your active sessions, go to *System > Active Sessions*.